JrgMyr/Jogisoft/CSV-Analysis/README.md

 Preparing files with separated values, being it commas or tabs or other characters is an essential step in database preparation.

 The file "csv_test.txt" is a sample data file to test the analysis.
-It does contain headers however only in line 4 (!).
+It does contain headers, however only in line 4 (!).
 So you might invoke the analysis with "-t 4".

 Additionally, an annotated statistics analysis is provided to explain the columns.
-Invoke the sample file with "-w", in this case with "-wt 4".
+Invoke the sample file with "-w" to write an analysis into a separated file, in this case with "-wt 4".